-There are toilets, including disabled and baby changing in the swimming pool building.
+There are toilets, including disabled and baby changing, in the swimming pool building.

-5 fitness exercises you can do in Abbey Fields
+Five fitness exercises you can do in Abbey Fields

 Plenty of space for this one!
-You begin in standing position then move into a squat position with hands placed on the ground.
+You begin in a standing position then move into a squat position with hands placed on the ground.
 From here, you kick your legs back to assume the plank position, with your arms extended.
 From here, immediately return to the squat position and then stand up/jump up.
 Repeat.